tanguyguillo/snowtricks/README.md

 ## how to test

-You can see an onLine version to this URL (web site in english):
+You can check an on Line version of SnowTriks to this URL:

 <https://snowtricks.omegawebprod.com//>

-admin's role: every registred user is his own admin (email validation)
+Admin: every registered user is his own admin (email validation)

 Make your own (email validation) or use user already created and confirmed :

-user : john
+userName : john
 password : johnisaniceguy

 ## IDE